karol1604/KParser/README.md

 I'm also not sure about the `Checker` implementation.
 I've never written one before and the sheer amount of design decisions to make overwhelm me.
 I'm probably gonna iterate and refactor it a LOT of times.

 ## Bugs
-- [ ] we are not properly assigning a type to a function variable
+- [ ] we are not properly assigning a type to a variable which is a function
-- [FIXED] if the parser errors out, we directly return an error and we don't properly free the memory leading to memory leaks.
-Maybe we should use an arena allocator for this?
-- [FIXED] we somehow parse expressions like `1)`
 - [ ] we still can't parse expressions like `1 == -1` bc of a hack in the `Parser`.
 We either parse them and allow expressions like `1 +- 1` or just don't parse them at all.
 Gotta think about this one
 - this shit is prolly riddled with even more bugs tbh

 ## Todo
-- [x] Pipe `Span` into `Expression` and `Statement`.
-For now, we literally ignore any position info LOL
+- [ ] Remove `Statement` as everything is an expression now
 - [ ] Make some kind of `Diagnostic` struct or wtv for error handling bc now it's basically inexistent
-- [x] Add a notion of `Scope` or smth in the checker
 - [ ] Think about types and how should they work
+- [ ] This might be a stretch but i'd like to implement a simple symbolic engine

 ## Syntax (WIP)
 This is the syntax I'd like this language to have.
 This is subject to change.